Jenpoer/cs201-g1t1-ui/README.md

 5. Install the necessary packages using `yarn install`
 <br/>
-    - If you do not have yarn yet, install it using `npm install -g yarn`, this requires npm to be installed
+    If you do not have yarn yet, install it using `npm install -g yarn`, this requires npm to be installed<br/>
-    - If you do not have npm, please install it along with Node.js
+    If you do not have npm, please install it along with Node.js

 6. Run the app using `yarn start`